Tea Meditation & Mindfulness: 10 Ways To Make Your Tea Routine More Mindful

 When you drink a tea that relies solely on its origin and processing, you begin to notice subtle, nuanced layers: the scent of rain-soaked earth, a hint of orchid, or a finish of toasted nuts.
 Because these flavors are delicate rather than bold and artificial, you must quiet your mind to find them.
 Over time, you’ll start to recognize the "fingerprints" of different regions, altitudes, and cultures.

-6. Master the Art of Gongfu Cha: The Ritual of "Fairness"
+6. Master the Art of Gongfu Cha (Tea Ceremony)

 To dive deep into mindfulness, try the Gongfu style of brewing.
 This method uses a higher tea-to-water ratio in a small vessel like a gaiwan or a Yixing teapot.
 Mindfulness is often just noticing beauty in these small, deliberate acts.